How does the light from the sun warm the Earth?

 - Reduced binder demand - A sphere offers the lowest surface area to volume ratio of any shape.
 As such, when Glass Bubbles are used, less binder is required to wet out the surface than with other fillers.

 - Higher volume loading - Spheres are able to pack more efficiently than most other shapes.
-This, combined with the reduced need for binders, allows paints to have high solid content and lower shrinkage.
+This, combined with the reduced need for binders, allows paints to have high volume solid content and lower shrinkage.

 Summary